Heroes new logo

 • Only 195 (19.5%) of 1,000 children maintain 60 minutes of daily physical activity.

-3) With at least an hour of daily screen time but less physical activity, children aged 2 years and above are at risk of overweight and obesity.
+3) With at least 1 hour of daily screen time but less physical activity, children aged 2 years and above are at risk of being overweight or obese.

 Photo credit: Canva